-The VCA is designed to have a "dB-linear" attenuation characteristic, i.e. the gain loss in dB is constant for each equal increment of the VCA{CNTL} control voltage.
-See Figure 11 for a diagram of the VCA.
-The attenuator is essentially a variable voltage divider consisting of one series input resistor, R_s, and ten identical shunt FETs, placed in parallel and controlled by sequentially activated clipping amplifiers.
-Each clipping amplifier can be thought of as a specialized voltage comparator with a "soft" transfer characteristic and well-controlled output limit voltages.
+The VCA is designed to have a dB-linear attenuation characteristic; that is, the gain loss in dB is constant for each equal increment of the VCA{CNTL} control voltage.
+See Figure 1 for a block diagram of the VCA.
+The attenuator is essentially a variable voltage divider consisting of one series input resistor, R_S, and ten identical shunt FETs, placed in parallel and controlled by sequentially activated clipping amplifiers.
+Each clipping amplifier can be thought of as a specialized voltage comparator with a soft transfer characteristic and well-controlled output limit voltages.
 The reference voltages V1 through V10 are equally spaced over the 0V to 3.0V control voltage range.
-As the control voltage rises through the input range of each clipping amplifier, the amplifier output will rise from 0V (FET completely "ON") to V{CM} - V_T (FET nearly "OFF"), where V{CM} is the common source voltage and V_T is the threshold voltage of the FET.
-As each FET approaches its "OFF" state and the control voltage continues to rise, the next clipping amplifier/FET combination takes over for the next portion of the piecewiselinear attenuation characteristic.
-Thus, low control voltages have most of the FETs turned "ON", while high control voltages have most turned "OFF".
+As the control voltage rises through the input range of each clipping amplifier, the amplifier output will rise from 0V (FET completely ON) to $V{CM} - V{T}$ (FET nearly OFF), where V{CM} is the common source voltage and V{T} is the threshold voltage of the FET.
+As each FET approaches its OFF state and the control voltage continues to rise, the next clipping amplifier/FET combination takes over for the next portion of the piecewise-linear attenuation characteristic.
+Thus, low control voltages have most of the FETs turned ON, while high control voltages have most turned OFF.
 Each FET acts to decrease the shunt resistance of the voltage divider formed by R_S and the parallel FET network.

 The attenuator is comprised of two sections, with five parallel clipping amplifier/FET combinations in each.
-Special reference circuitry is provided so that the $(V{CM}-V_T)$ limit voltage will track temperature and IC process variations, minimizing the effects on the attenuator control characteristic.
+Special reference circuitry is provided so that the (V{CM} - V_T) limit voltage will track temperature and IC process variations, minimizing the effects on the attenuator control characteristic.